phackt/phackt.github.io/_posts/2020-05-27-git-secrets-in-repositories.markdown

 More globally :
  - Warn the stakeholders involved in this data leak (users, providers, ...) ;
- - Prevent the versioning of sensitive data (via .gitignore and set hooks monitoring your commits) ;
+ - Prevent the versioning of sensitive data (via .gitignore and set hooks to monitor your commits) ;
- - Include the data leak check in your continuous delivery process (build factory).
+ - Include the secret scanning process as part as your continuous delivery process (build factory).
 For example for Github CI see the Github actions Trufflehog and Gitleaks as aforementioned.

 See you soon, next posts will be more internal pentesting / windows oriented,